MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

   To run the samples referenced in this article, you need:

-  - An Entra ID application with which to register a bot resource in Azure.
+  - An Microsoft Entra ID application with which to register a bot resource in Azure.
 This application allows the bot to access an external secured resource, such as Microsoft Graph.
 It also allows the user to communicate with the bot via several channels such as Web Chat.
-  - A separate Entra ID application to function as the identity provider.
+  - A separate Microsoft Entra ID application to function as the identity provider.
 This application provides the credentials needed to establish an OAuth connection between the bot and the secured resource.
 Notice that this article uses Active Directory as an identity provider.
 Many other providers are also supported.

 > [!IMPORTANT]
-> Whenever you register a bot in Azure, it gets assigned an Entra ID application.
+> Whenever you register a bot in Azure, it gets assigned an Microsoft Entra ID application.
 However, this application secures channel-to-bot access.
-You need an additional Entra ID application for each external secured resource you want the bot to access on behalf of the user.
+You need an additional Microsoft Entra ID application for each external secured resource you want the bot to access on behalf of the user.

 [!INCLUDE [azure bot resource](../includes/azure-bot-resource/azure-bot-resource.md)]

-## Entra ID identity service
+## Microsoft Entra ID identity service

-The Entra ID is a cloud identity service that allows you to build applications that securely sign in users using industry standard protocols like OAuth 2.0.
+The Microsoft Entra ID is a cloud identity service that allows you to build applications that securely sign in users using industry standard protocols like OAuth 2.0.

 You can use one of these two identity services:

-1. Entra ID developer platform (v1.0).
+1. Microsoft Entra ID developer platform (v1.0).
 Also known as the **Azure AD v1** endpoint, which allows you to build apps that securely sign in users with a Microsoft work or school account.
-For more information, see the [Entra ID for developers (v1.0) overview](/azure/active-directory/azuread-dev/v1-overview).
+For more information, see the [Microsoft Entra ID for developers (v1.0) overview](/azure/active-directory/azuread-dev/v1-overview).
 1. Microsoft identity platform (v2.0).
-Also known as the **Entra ID** endpoint, which is an evolution of the Azure AD platform (v1.0).
+Also known as the **Microsoft Entra ID** endpoint, which is an evolution of the Azure AD platform (v1.0).
 It allows you to build applications that sign in to all Microsoft identity providers and get tokens to call Microsoft APIs, such as Microsoft Graph, or other APIs that developers have built.
 For more information, see the [Microsoft identity platform (v2.0) overview](/azure/active-directory/develop/active-directory-appmodel-v2-overview).

 For information about the differences between the v1 and v2 endpoints, see [Why update to Microsoft identity platform (v2.0)?](/azure/active-directory/develop/active-directory-v2-compare).
-For complete information, see [Microsoft identity platform (formerly Entra ID for developers)](/azure/active-directory/develop/).
+For complete information, see [Microsoft identity platform (formerly Microsoft Entra ID for developers)](/azure/active-directory/develop/).

-### Create the Entra ID identity provider
+### Create the Microsoft Entra ID identity provider

-This section shows how to create an Entra ID identity provider that uses OAuth 2.0 to authenticate the bot.
-You can use Azure AD v1 or Entra ID endpoints.
+This section shows how to create an Microsoft Entra ID identity provider that uses OAuth 2.0 to authenticate the bot.
+You can use Azure AD v1 or Microsoft Entra ID endpoints.

 > [!TIP]
-> You'll need to create and register the Entra ID application in a tenant in which you can consent to delegate permissions requested by an application.
+> You'll need to create and register the Microsoft Entra ID application in a tenant in which you can consent to delegate permissions requested by an application.

-1. Open the [Entra ID][azure-aad-blade] panel in the Azure portal.
+1. Open the [Microsoft Entra ID][azure-aad-blade] panel in the Azure portal.
     If you aren't in the correct tenant, select **Switch directory** to switch to the correct tenant.
 (For information on how to create a tenant, see [Access the portal and create a tenant](/azure/active-directory/fundamentals/active-directory-access-create-new-tenant).)
 1. Open the **App registrations** panel.
 1. In the **App registrations** panel, select **New registration**.